The Association for Play Therapy MD/DC Branch

 Victoria Rizzuto, MS, is a Clinical Psychology doctoral student at Loyola University Maryland.
 Her clinical interests include the preschool population, child-centered play therapy, trauma-informed care, technology’s impact on child development, and working with underserved populations.
 Victoria is eager to support the branch in spreading awareness about play therapy, aiding in planning community outreach events for undergraduate and graduate students, and growing personally and professionally.

-Quinn Smelser, M.A., NCC, LPC, RPT is a doctoral candidate in counseling at The George Washington University and licensed professional counselor with specialized play therapy and trauma training.
+Quinn Smelser, Ph.D, NCC, LPC, RPT-S completed her doctorate in Counseling and Human Development at The George Washington University and is a licensed professional counselor with specialized play therapy and trauma training.
 She earned a Bachelor’s Degree in Psychology from the University of Texas at Austin and her Master’s Degree in Counseling from Texas State University.
 Clinically, Quinn’s primary background consists of work in grief and loss and trauma treatment for children and adolescents.
-She has worked in residential treatment, with military families, with at-risk youth in rural Texas, and with youth and families who were experiencing traumatic grief and loss as well as clients in care of hospice.
+She has worked in residential treatment, with military families, with at-risk youth in rural Texas, and with youth and families who were experiencing traumatic grief and loss as well as clients in hospice care.
 She has had the honor of being supervised by Dr. Eliana Gil, Dr. Linda Homeyer, Dr. Mary Morrison-Bennett, and Dr. Elizabeth Kjellstrand-Hartwig.
+She is a Lecturer at The George Washington University in addition to owning a private practice in Bethesda, MD

 A HUGE thank you to all of incredibly kind organizations that have donated to us in the past.
 Check out their great offerings and consider supporting them with your business!